hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 - The deployer creates a package with the main FPC deployment artifact, the `enclave.signed.so` enclave binary, and deployment metadata.
   FPC provides convenience scripts to facilitate this step.
+  (See [Chaincode Development Section](#Chaincode) for more info on `enclave.signed.so` and `MRENCLAVE` referenced below.)
 - Subsequently, the deployer follows the standard Fabric 2.0 Lifecycle steps, i.e., `install`, `approveformyorg` and `commit`.
-  A noteworthy FPC specific aspect is that the version used *must* be the code identity of the FPC chaincode, i.e., a cryptographic hash corresponding to `enclave.so` called the `MRENCLAVE` for SGX. ***TODO link the mrenclave to the chaincode development section before.***
+  A noteworthy FPC specific aspect is that the version used *must* be the code identity of the FPC chaincode, i.e., `MRENCLAVE` for SGX.
   <!--
-    Two notes:
-    - mrenclave described as simple hash is a gross over simplification but should be ok here to give some intuition without getting into the details.
-    - We might want also to explain why requireing `version=MRENCLAVE` is necessary, i.e., to get agreement among all participants on the functionality.
+    - We might eventually want also to explain why requireing `version=MRENCLAVE` is necessary, i.e., to get agreement among all participants on the functionality.
       This thought then also requires explaining that due to the privacy requirements and contrary to what Fabric enabled in v2.0, different peers *must* run the same code and cannot provide their own implementation.
       (see related discussion on this on old "full FPC RFC".)
       As this moot in FPC Lite which supports only a single enclave, i omit the corresponding discussion for now.
-  -->
+	  Note, though, we do have some corresponding text, though, already later in Section "Fabric Features Not (Yet) Supported" -->
 - Lastly, once the chaincode definition for an FPC chaincode has been approved by the consortium, a Chaincode Enclave is created via a new `initEnclave` lifecycle management command.